AlessaHernandez/alessahernandez.github.io/README.md

 🔭 I’m currently studying two BS: Computer Science, Data Science <br/>
-📫 How to reach me: You can reach me on [linkdIn](https://www.linkedin.com/in/ulmo-macias/), or email at jorgemacias(at)ciencias.unam.mx
+📫 How to reach me: You can reach me on [linkdIn](https://www.linkedin.com/in/ulmo-macias/), or email at 314266985@fa.unam.mx